• Skip to main content

 • Rinse bhindi very well under running water & drain them.

 • Wipe off with a clean kitchen cloth or tissues to remove all the moisture.
 You can also leave on the counter top for a while to air dry.
+Any moisture on the bhindi will make them slimy while cooking so wipe dry them completely.

 • Chop off both the ends and discard them.
 Chop the bhindi to ¾ inch pieces.

-How to make bhindi masala
+How to make Bhindi Masala

 • Heat 1½ tablespoons oil in a pan.